Kiriki-liszt/Relief_EQ/README.md

 Relief EQ is a EQ for everyday tasks, anywhere from mixing a track to master bus.

+Runs in double precision 64-bit internal processing.
+Also double precision input / output if supported.
+At 44.1 kHz and 48 kHz sampling rates, it upsamples to 88.2 kHz or 96 kHz respectively to do all EQ processing with 17 sample latency.

 Windows and Mac, VST3 and AU.

 <img src="https://github.com/Kiriki-liszt/Relief_EQ/blob/main/screenshot.png?raw=true"  width="600"/>